lozalojo/memapp/README.md

 install.packages("memapp")
 ```

-Or from the official repository:
+Or from the official repository using the *devtools* package:

 ```
 if(!require("devtools")) install.packages("devtools")